zeek/zeek/frameworks/sumstats.rst

    :language: zeek
    :linenos:

-When run on a sample PCAP file from the Bro test suite, the following output is created:
+When run on a sample PCAP file from the Zeek test suite, the following output is created:

 .. sourcecode:: console

-   $ bro -r workshop_2011_browse.trace sumstats-countconns.zeek
+   $ zeek -r workshop_2011_browse.trace sumstats-countconns.zeek
    Number of connections established: 6

 Toy scan detection